-Each of my kids were given a rug or quilt that is their very own and is so special.
-Each rug is completely different and came from a different person each time- my youngest received his from a lady I’ve never met-a friend of Mum’s, she heard we were having a 3rd boy and wanted Charlie to have something new, of his very own.
+Each of my kids was given a rug or quilt that is their very own and is so special.
+Each rug is completely different and came from a different person each time- my youngest received his from a lady I’ve never a met, a friend of Mum’s.
+She heard we were having a 3rd boy and wanted Charlie to have something new, of his very own.

 3. Cloth nappies, face washers or a good quality towel.

-You can never have enough absorbent ‘things’ around when you have a baby!
+You can never have enough absorbent ‘things’ around when you have a baby.
 All 3 of my boys have been a bit ‘chucky’ and I never go anywhere without a face washer or cloth nappy.
-Face washers are super helpful because they double as a burp cloth and obviously a face washer so they will get used even after bub grows up!
-And a nice towel will last for years- I really wouldn’t recommend a hooded towel because they can’t be used for as long and I’ve always found them kinda annoying.
+Face washers are super helpful because they double as a burp cloth and obviously a face washer so they will get used even after bub grows up.
+A nice towel will last for years but I really wouldn’t recommend a hooded towel because they can’t be used for as long and I’ve always found them annoying.